-The criteria of estimating whether the transfer of enterprise (organised part thereof) has been effected have been developed in the jurisdiction of the Tribunal of Justice of the European Union and are adopted by Polish courts.
+The criteria for estimating, whether the transfer of enterprise (organised part thereof) has been effected, have been developed in the jurisdiction of the Tribunal of Justice of the European Union and are adopted by Polish courts.
 In the Spijkers case, the Tribunal set-out several tests that have to be taken into consideration in this respect.
-The crucial question is whether the buyer continues the seller's activity or starts a new activity of a similar type.
-Other important aspects include the type of the enterprise, determination whether material tangible components of the enterprise have been transferred (such as buildings and real property), the value of intangible components at the time of the transfer, whether the majority of employees have been taken over by the new employer, if the handling of clients has been transferred upon the transfer, and others.
+The crucial question is whether the buyer continues the activity of the target company or starts a new activity of a similar type.
+If so, the transfer of the employee took place.
+Other important factors to be taken into account in such tests include: the type of enterprise; determination whether material tangible components of the enterprise have been transferred (such as buildings and real property); the value of intangible components at the time of the transfer; whether the majority of employees have been taken over by the new employer; if the handling of clients has been transferred upon the transfer; and others.
 Each case and its circumstances should be reviewed individually.